-Recycle laundry bottles and caps through this program.
+Recycle laundry bottles and caps through TerraCycle’s platform.

-Once collected, the #5 caps and #2 bottles are cleaned and melted into hard plastic that can be remolded to make new recycled products.
-It is imperative that the cap be secured tightly to the bottle when sent municipally, to a recycling center, or through this free program.
+Once collected, the #5 caps and #2 bottles are cleaned and melted into rigid plastic that can be recycled to make new products.
+It is imperative that the cap be secured tightly to the bottle when recycled.
 Click here to learn more about the recycling process.

 Did you know Tide bottles are made from used Tide bottles (and other packaging)?
 P&G has led efforts in the U.S. to recycle colored plastics, then developed a special three-layer bottle to deliver recycled content in their orange Tide bottles.
 They have been using +25% recycled resin on all of their North American detergent bottles for more than 25 years.
 And now they want to take this commitment to the planet one step further.
 Click here to learn more.